syzcch/FEC_C_version/README.md

   ./fec_rdp  or ./fec_rs or ./fec_star

-You can revise fec_rdp.cpp, fec_rs.cpp and fec_star to testing them.
+You can revise fec_test.cpp, fec_rdp.cpp, fec_rs.cpp and fec_star to testing them.